 cmd /c to the start of the command line.
 If you don’t specify

 cmd /c, the command won’t close after it runs.
 The deployment continues to wait for the command to finish and won’t start any other configured commands or action.

 - Set the Windows PE Background settings to specify in case you want to use a custom background image.
-Select Specify the custom background image file (UNC path), click Browse the folder that contains the background file.
-Once you done with this you will get the new background image in order to OSD Deployment for selected boot image file under task sequence.
+Select Specify the custom background image file (UNC path), and click Browse the folder that contains the background file.
+Once you are done with this you will get the new background image in order to OSD Deployment for the selected boot image file under task sequence.